Quality Assurance Testing

 - QA testing may be requested by anyone 21+.

 - QA tests can be ordered at any time without the official guidelines.
 Official Licenses are not required for QA testing.

 - Results from QA testing cannot be used to legally sell products to storefronts, but are a good way to know what the status of your products are before submitting them for official tests and can decrease the fail rate for your products.

-Listed below is a link to the full current cannabis testing regulations, per the California Bureau of Cannabis Control.
-Current Regulations have been in effect since Dec.
-31,2018: View them here
+Listed below is a link to the full current cannabis testing regulations, per the MRA.
+Current Regulations have been in effect since June 22, 2020: View Here.

 Our turnaround time for state compliance testing is 3-5 business days, with expedited options available.
 For more information or to schedule a compliance pick up, please contact the lab so we can help guide you through the process.

 Required Testing for Michigan